NVIDIA-Merlin/Merlin/examples/PoC/README.md

 4. Open any browser to access the jupyter-lab server using <MachineIP>:8888.

-5. Once in the server, navigate to the ```/Merlin/examples``` directory and try out the example notebooks.
+5. Once in the server, navigate to the ```/Merlin/examples``` directory and execute the example notebooks.